johndavid400/oyb/README.md

 Descriptions for each piece of content:

+        header:
           title: the title of the page - "One Year Bible"
           date: the day that you are reading
         nav-links:
           prev: link to previous day
           nav-switcher: switch between the different sections of content (Devotional, Old Testament, New Testament, Psalm, Proverb), there are 5 of these links.